jwu-au/QqMusic/README.md

 * Run: QqMusic.exe install: will install a windows service named QqMusic
 * Run: QqMusic.exe start: to start the service
 * For removing the service run: QqMusic.exe stop, and QqMusic.exe uninstall
+* Set the windows service run using a particular account to avoid any permission issue